jnk0le/random/pipeline cycle test/README.md

 non widening byte/half gather/scatter stalls pipeline for additional transfers (2 per cycle)

-vector store to vector load latency is 2 cycles
+vector store to vector load latency is 2 cycles (if not gathering from store "tick 1" into load "tick0")

 ```
 	mov.n r10, r10